linode/docs/docs/products/compute/compute-instances/guides/manage-ip-addresses/index.md

 1. Determine which two Compute Instances are to be used within your failover setup.
 They both must be located in the same data center.
 Make sure the IP address you wish to share has been added to one of those instances.
 If not, add it now.
 See [Adding an IP Address](#adding-an-ip-address).

-1. Of those two Compute Instance, select the one that does not yet have the Shared IP addresses assigned to it.
+1. Of those two Compute Instances, select the one that does not yet have the Shared IP addresses assigned to it.
 Then, navigate to the **Network** tab.
 1. Click the **IP Sharing** button under the *IP Addresses* section.

     ![Configuring IP sharing](ip-sharing-button.png)